CloudLabsAI-Azure/java-migration-copilot-samples/Labs/getting-started-with-lab-v2.md

-# Getting Started with Your GitHub CoPilot Java App Modernization Workshop
+# Getting Started with Your GitHub Copilot Java App Modernization Workshop

 Welcome to your GitHub CoPilot Java App Modernization Workshop!
 We've prepared a seamless environment for you to explore and learn about integrating, transforming, and consolidating data from various structured, unstructured, and streaming data systems into a suitable schema for building analytics solutions.
 Let's begin by making the most of this experience: